PowerShell/PowerShell/docs/building/linux.md

 Fortunately, this is as easy as downloading and installing the package.
 Unfortunately, while the repository is still private, the package cannot be downloaded as simply as with `wget`.
-We have a script that wraps the GitHub API and uses a personal access token to authorize in order to obtain the package.

 The `./tools/download.sh` script will also install the PowerShell package.